-Oh please!
-Do you think Nugget tried to please the ducks and do whatever they wanted?
-Do you think he followed the ducks around the paddock?
+And do you think Nugget tried to please the ducks and do whatever they wanted?
+Do you think he followed them around the paddock?
 Do you think he copied the ducks and started waddling?
 Perhaps he ran along, flapped his limbs and tried to fly, just like the ducks.

 This sounds absolutely ridiculous.
-But it’s no more ridiculous than thinking that a horse will copy your movements.
-And it’s no more ridiculous than thinking that a horse will follow you because he thinks you’re his “leader”.
+But it’s no more ridiculous than thinking a horse will follow you or copy your movements because he thinks you’re his “leader”.

-Nugget didn’t think that the ducks were his leader.
-He didn’t think that the ducks were higher in the pecking order.
+Nugget didn’t think that the ducks were his leader or higher in the pecking order.
 The simple fact is Nugget didn’t want to be pecked on the nose, so he waited until he could eat his feed in peace.

 The horse world is full of old wives tales that suit the human way of thinking.
 Some humans like to think that they’re at the top of the pecking order.
-Many trainers think that chasing horses to the point of exhaustion and using fear and force will help them to be the “boss”.
+They want to show the world how tough they are.
+They think that chasing horses to the point of exhaustion and using fear and force will help them to be the “boss”.
 They believe that every horse should “submit” to them and “respect” them.